adriano-di-giovanni/ansible-role-redis/README.md

 * configures Redis using include files instead of modifying the `redis.conf` shipped into the distribution

+It's meant to be run on Ubuntu 64-bit, Trusty and Xenial, machines.

 **IMPORTANT** RDB and AOF are disabled by default.
 Override configuration directives using `redis_includes` variable in your tasks.